-Once the original petition has been filed stating the facts and circumstances of the suit, a citation will be served to the defendant, either by the Constable or Sheriff, notifying the defendant a suit has been filed.
+Once the civil information sheet and original petition has been filed stating the facts and circumstances of the suit, a citation will be served to the defendant, either by the Constable or Sheriff, notifying the defendant a suit has been filed.
 The citation will reveal the court date and time the defendant will need to appear.
 Attached to the citation will be a copy of the plaintiff's original petition.